Lynnxha/school-web/README.md

 ### Lynn-AnimeList

 School Web is an website project using PHP MySQL
+There will be no future updates to this repository, if you want to develop it, please click fork on this repository

 ### Features
 The features are still very simple, for example as follows